peranders/ojet-ws/README.md

-# Workshop: Web Component Development with Oracle JET
+# Workshop: Master Detail CRUD Workshop with Oracle JET

 The purpose of this script is to show how to put together a CRUD scenario in an Oracle JET application by means of Web Components.
 You'll start by setting up [JSON Server, which is a fake REST server](https://scotch.io/tutorials/json-server-as-a-fake-rest-api-in-frontend-development), next you'll set up an Oracle JET application that connects to it and displays its payload, and finally you add functionality for interacting with CRUD functionality defined in the application.